tholman/the-indie-web/content/posts/2020-02-13-leg-breaker.md

 tags: [itch]
 ---

 This game hits me on one big and mighty level...
-I like a game to make me suffer.
-The special thing here is that it will shoot a deep pain into your human existence, one jump at a time.
+I like a game that makes me suffer.

+This game will shoot a deep painful ache right into your human existence, one jump at a time.

 The appropriately named [Leg Breaker](https://almbkn.itch.io/legbreaker) is a game for Mac, Linux and Windows... a platformer, like so many before it.
-The catch being, you can only jump twice.
+The catch being, in each level, you can only jump twice.

 {{< twitter  1224526902666264576 >}}